 LPNs must provide a copy of their LPN State licensure and pass a skills test to be exempt from the N210: Foundations of Nursing Practice.
-A proficiency exam is also available for the N202: Pharmacology I course.
+A proficiency exam is also available for the N202: Basic Concepts of Pathophysiology.
 Please check the tuition and fees section for information regarding the cost of these tests.

 A licensed LPN who graduated from an accredited Nursing Program, has a minimum of 3 years of nursing experience, and is fully admitted to the nursing program at LCN may receive credit by portfolio for one of the following clinical courses: N305 Nursing Care of the Childbearing Family, N308 Nursing of the Childbearing Family, N309 Nursing Care of the Gerontological Client, or N310 Nursing Care of the Mental Health Client.
 The course chosen should be the one most appropriate based on previous nursing experience.
 Approval from the course coordinator must be obtained prior to initiating a portfolio.
 After meeting the above criteria, the student will be required to do the following:

 - Make an appointment with the course coordinator for the identified course.
 The student will receive the course materials and objectives to be used in creating a portfolio.

 - Submit a portfolio containing the following:

 - A specific description of how each of the course objectives was met in the work setting.
 The description should address both clinical skill and application of theory.
 Evidence, where appropriate, must also be included.